Robertoukootieno/KaziApp/CLEANUP_SUMMARY.md

 **Kept:**
 - `backend/` - Full-featured backend with PostgreSQL, JWT auth, WebSocket

+**Additional Cleanup (Post-Push):**
-- `mock-backend/` - Useful for testing and development
+- `mock-backend/` - Removed as duplicate (simple Express server with in-memory storage)

 **Rationale:** The main `backend/` directory contains the comprehensive, production-ready implementation with all necessary features.
-The `mock-backend/` is preserved for testing purposes.
+The `mock-backend/` was redundant as it provided similar functionality but with in-memory storage instead of proper database integration.

 ### 💰 Payment Services
 **Removed:**